7Block Labs

 Final checklist (print this)

-If you adopt the architecture and providers above, you’ll deliver the Solana UX your users expect: sub‑second confirmations, fast state reads, and dashboards that never skip a beat—even when the chain is busiest.
+If you stick with the architecture and providers I mentioned earlier, you’ll really deliver the Solana experience your users crave.
+We're talking super quick confirmations, fast state reads, and dashboards that stay on point, even when the network is bustling with activity.
+It’s all about keeping things running smoothly for your users!

 Like what you're reading?
 Let's build together.